DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

 `<app-sidenav>` is the selector for the sidenav component we created in the navigation folder. `<app-header-mobile>` is the selector for the header-mobile component we created and '<footer-mobile>` is the selector for the footer component we created.

-Be sure to use the `fullscreen` property of '<mat-sidenav-container>` so that it consumes the whole screen.
+Be sure to use the `fullscreen` property of `<mat-sidenav-container>` so that it consumes the whole screen.

 `fxHide fxShow.lt-sm` tells flex layout to only show the header and footer components if using on a small device like a phone.
 You can add additional toolbars for a different view for the desktop.